• Skip to primary navigation

 Men can wear shirts and shorts, but don’t go walking around bare-chested or in a tank top.

-How much money do you need a day in Laos?
+How much money do you need for a day in Laos?

 I have written an extensive post about our Laos travel budget, but if you just need a quick number: our daily expenses were €57 / $64 as a couple.

-This budget includes our accommodation fees, money for transport, food and drinks and costs for activities.
+This budget includes our accommodation fees, money for transport, delicious street food, drinks, and costs for activities.

-While you won’t miss an extra dollar or two, for many people in Laos this little extra money goes a long way in supporting their family.
+While you won't miss an extra dollar or two, for many people in Laos this little extra money goes a long way in supporting their families.

-How to cross the travel from Chiang Rai to Huay Xai (Thai-Lao border)
+How to cross the border from Chiang Rai to Huay Xai (Thai-Lao border)

 For those coming from different directions or who immediately want to read about Huay Xai and the slow boat to Luang Prabang, click here to go to day 1 of this Laos backpacking route.